railsware/mailtrap-ruby/README.md

 This Ruby gem offers integration with the [official API](https://api-docs.mailtrap.io/) for [Mailtrap](https://mailtrap.io).

-Quickly integrate Mailtrap with your Ruby application.
+Quickly add email sending functionality to your Ruby application with Mailtrap.

+(This client uses API v2, for v1 refer to [this documentation](https://mailtrap.docs.apiary.io/))

 Currently, with this SDK you can:

 * **Email API/SMTP**
     * Send an email (Transactional and Bulk streams)
     * Send an email with a template
     * Send a batch of emails (Transactional and Bulk streams)
 * **Email Sandbox (Testing)**
     * Send an email
     * Send an email with a template
     * Message management
     * Inbox management
     * Project management
 * **Contact management**
     * Contacts CRUD
     * Lists CRUD
     * Contact fields CRUD
 * **General**
     * Templates CRUD
     * Suppressions management (find and delete)
     * Account access management
     * Permissions management
     * List accounts you have access to

 ## Installation